Top 10 Vegetarian Protein Sources | Veg Protein

 6. Leafy greens

 Vegetables don’t have much protein as legumes and nuts, but some do contain significant amounts of antioxidants and heart-healthy fiber.
-Wide variety of leafy greens provide good amount of amino acids.
+A wide variety of leafy greens provide a good amount of amino acids.